KHOM: History

 In October 1999, Bragg Broadcasting Inc. filed an application to transfer KSAR to the Mountain Lakes Broadcasting Corporation.
 The FCC approved the transfer on December 14, 1999, and the move was formally consummated on March 1, 2000.
 The next day, the new licensee had the FCC change the station's call sign to "KHOM".

 Along with sister station KBMV-FM (107.1 FM in Birch Tree, Missouri), Mountain Lakes Broadcasting Corporation contracted to sell KHOM to Three Rivers Communications, LLC, in July 2008 for a combined sale price of $814,000.
 The FCC approved the sale on August 18, 2008, and the transaction was formally consummated on September 3, 2008.
 At the time of the sale, Three Rivers Communications was owned 50% by managing partner Paul Coates and his wife, Elizabeth, and 50% by former Kansas City Royals play-by-play announcer Fred White and his wife, Barbara.
 In May 2010, the Whites took full ownership of Three Rivers Communications in settlement of financial issues with Paul Coates.

 On August 1, 2011, Three Rivers Communications agreed to sell KHOM and KBMV-FM to Diamond Media, LLC, for a reported combined sale price of $965,000.
 The FCC approved the deal on September 12, 2011.
 Diamond Media operated KHOM with a sports radio format and KBMV as a news talk format.

-On July 31, 2013, E-Communications, LLC assumed ownership of KHOM and KBMV for a purchase price of $550,000, and has branded the station as "KHOM The Train", playing a classic hits format.
+On July 31, 2013, E-Communications, LLC assumed ownership of KHOM and KBMV-FM for a purchase price of $550,000, and has branded the station as "KHOM The Train", playing a classic hits format.
 E-Communications, LLC also owns sister stations KAMS and KALM.